-- If you’re a crafty type, you might want to choose an ornament that the family makes together every year.
+If you’re a crafty type, you might want to choose an ornament that the family makes together every year.
 OR,

-- Buy an ornament for each child that relates to them personally (like a hobby or something important in their lives, or a trip you all took that year).
+Buy an ornament for each child that relates to them personally (like a hobby or something important in their lives, or a trip you all took that year).
 After a few years, you’ll have a tree filled with memories and heirlooms.
 OR,

-- Have each child draw a picture or write a little about themselves on a small piece of paper (doesn’t matter if it's just scribbled).
+Have each child draw a picture or write a little about themselves on a small piece of paper (doesn’t matter if it's just scribbled).
 Insert each paper into a clear Christmas ornament ball.
 Each year, look at the previous year’s creation.
 Again, the tree will be filled with precious memories!

 Skip the food.
-There are many kindness advent calendars available now.
+There are many kindness advent calendars available now (and it can be as simple as writing a note to your child every day in December).
 What a great way to spread holiday cheer every day and teach your kids about loving one another and others too.
 Pinterest has lots of ideas or you can purchase them online.

 Wrap 12 classic Christmas books.
 Starting 12 days before Christmas, unwrap a book each night and read it with your child/kids.

 I wish I would have started this with our family earlier; but even though we don’t do 12 nights, we do have one or two favourites we read every year.
 There’s one book in particular which brings back memories in our family because I cry EVERY time we read it (can I help it if I'm soft-hearted??).
 It’s a bit of a long story so we all take turns reading a page.
 When it's my turn, my family just watches for the tear(s) to roll down my cheek or the cracks in my voice!

 Don’t forget to take a funny pic together every year by the Christmas tree!
 The creativity of the picture is where you get the “activity” part of this tradition.
 We do a version of this every Christmas Eve in our "Sunday best" beside the tree before church.

-8. Raclette.
 Ok, this is food related, but it’s become such a favourite in our house and it’s allergy friendly so I had to share.
 First of all, what is a raclette?
 It’s a large grill/broiler that you put in the centre of the table and everybody cooks their own food on it.
 The cool thing is that you can easily make the meal fit your family’s allergies.
 For example, when we started this tradition, we only had tree nut and peanut allergies.
 We made thinly sliced & seasoned tenderloin beef, peppers, onions, mushrooms, asparagus, bread and a variety of cheeses.
 For dessert, we would grill fruits.
 So yummy!

 How about you?
 What food allergy friendly traditions does your family enjoy?
 Share in the comments below.